OniAkuma96/book_bin/README.md

         3. As a non-registered user, I want to read reviews and ratings of a book I am interested in.

-        4. As a non-registerd user, I want to sign up to write reviews, create lists, and recieve offers and deals.
+        4. As a non-registerd user, I want to sign up.

     - #### Registered users